 Joint Last-To-Die Life Insurance

 Joint last-to-die life insurance doesn’t offer a financial benefit to the surviving spouse.
 For this reason, it doesn’t work well as income replacement.
-It works best as a way for paying final expenses or leaving a legacy for children.
+It works best as a way for paying final costs or leaving an inheritance for children.
 The surviving partner will have to continue paying the premiums to maintain the coverage.

 How much does single or joint life insurance cost?